 20 minutes from Boise, Idaho

 The best thing about planning your day trips from Boise is that you can choose how far you want to drive.
-While natural monuments take your breath away and instill awe in each and every of its visitor, small towns near the capital of Idaho are as irresistible as those wondrous heavyweights.
+While the natural monuments take your breath away and instill awe in each and every of its visitor, small towns near the capital of Idaho are as irresistible as those wondrous heavyweights.
 Meridian, located only 20 minutes from Boise, proves it.

 Things to Do in Meridian

 The first place to explore in Meridian is Roaring Springs.
-The largest waterpark in Southwest Idaho, it enhances your visit with ample waterslides and lazy river rafting.
+The largest waterpark in southwest Idaho, it enhances your visit with ample waterslides and lazy river rafting.

 The Village charms with its narrow cobblestone streets lined with trees, irresistible shops, restaurants, and a cinema.
 Located in the center of the city, the place reminds you of rural Europe rather than Idaho’s rugged region.